-Time: Allows you to adjust the time if the Set Time option is set to Manual.
+Time: Allows you to adjust the time if it is set to the Manual option.

-Alerts: Allows you to set hourly alerts, as well as sunrise and sunset alerts that sound a specific number of minutes or hours before the actual sunrise or sunset occurs (Setting Time Alerts, page 111).

-Time Sync: Allows you to manually sync the time when you change time zones, and to update for daylight saving time (Syncing the Time, page 111).
+- Alerts: Allows you to set hourly alerts, as well as sunrise and sunset alerts that sound a specific number of minutes or hours before the actual sunrise or sunset occurs (Setting Time Alerts, page 109). - Sync With GPS: Allows you to manually sync the time when you change time zones, and to update for daylight saving time (Syncing the Time with GPS, page 97).